 Shyster: a person who uses unscrupulous, fraudulent, or deceptive methods in business.

-- They purchase fake Facebook fans or Twitter followers
+- They purchase fake Facebook fans or Twitter or Instagram followers

-- They don’t provide monthly reports with monthly insights, statistics, and demographics.
+- They don’t provide monthly reports with monthly insights, analytics, statistics, and demographics.

-There’s a website who’s main target market is local women – name withheld to protect the clueless.
-The owner has an outsider managing their social media who bought Facebook fans and Twitter followers and charges them over $1200/m!
+There was a website whose main target market is local women – name withheld to protect the clueless.
+The owner had an outsider managing their social media who bought Facebook fans and Twitter followers and charged them over $1200/m!
 Sure, they have tens of thousands of Facebook fans but, for a local site, that doesn’t look natural.
 A couple of thousand is more realistic.